DEC 5, 2018 LABOR CONFERENCE

 Grower/labor provider speed dating

-Not for romance, but in a speed dating format, participants meet and ask questions of various domestic and international labor providers such as farm labor contractors, mobile workforce providers, web based job finder services, etc.
+Not for romance, but in a speed dating format, participants meet and ask questions of various domestic and international labor providers such as farm labor contractors, H2A agents and contractors, mobile workforce providers, web based job finder services, etc.

 3:00 – 4:00 PM